tlodge/fmundane-engine/drivers/APIs.md

 Label Printer
 -------------

 NB: relies on raspberry pi,connected to printer.
-Check pi's IP,defaults to 192.168.1.192
+Check pi's IP,defaults to 192.168.1.192 ALSO ENSURE THAT NO TRAILING SLASH ON /print

 method:POST
 content-type: application/json